The Dark Angel (1935 film): Reception

-In the November 1, 1935, issue of Maclean's, Ann Ross observed: “If his picture doesn’t have you sobbing before it is over it isn’t the fault of the producers and director.
+In the November 1, 1935, issue of Maclean's, Ann Ross observed: "If his picture doesn’t have you sobbing before it is over it isn’t the fault of the producers and director.
 They don’t go at it, to be sure, in the savage spirit of We’re-going-to-make-you-cry-and-like-it.
 On the contrary, the whole thing is managed with the greatest tact and modesty, as though everyone concerned, while determined to wring as many tears as possible, was a little ashamed to be caught doing it...
 The point most likely to break you down is where the hero is discovered by his former sweetheart and pretends that he still has his sight—a trying moment which is handled with great considerateness by Miss Oberon and Mr. March.
-It’s all reasonably interesting, agony though it is from start to finish; rather as an operation might be interesting when conducted in nice surroundings under circumstances as merciful and competent as possible.”
+It’s all reasonably interesting, agony though it is from start to finish; rather as an operation might be interesting when conducted in nice surroundings under circumstances as merciful and competent as possible."

+Modern Screen gave the film a four-star review in their December 1935 edition, and assured the viewers who had enjoyed the original 1925 silent film with Ronald Colman and Vilma Banky, that the new version retains all of the "charm, romance and a certain haunting beauty" of the original and that it "distinguishes itself as the number one tear-jerker of the season."
+It complimented the performances and said "Fredric March portrays the blind war hero with his customary competence, Herbert Marshall does well with the sacrificing brother, and Merle Oberon is completely natural as the heroine.
+Fay Chaldecott and Cora Sue Collins are fine in their roles."

 At the 8th Academy Awards, Richard Day won Best Art Direction.
 Merle Oberon was nominated for Best Actress, and Thomas T. Moulton was nominated for Best Sound Recording.